EIN 95-4701468

 Program areas at SUWN

 Young adult programs: Step Up supports young women and those who identfy with womanhood ages 18-29 as they transition from high school and navigate their post secondary pursuits.
 We focus on helping them to further hone the skills they will need to be successful in the classroom, in the workforce, and in their communities.
 The mentoring model pairs young women with professional mentors for structured individualized career coaching, offers career focused flash mentoring, and places them in short term microinternships.
-As a result of their particpation in Step Up, 100% reported increased career-readiness, 97% of young adults reported increased confidence, and 86% reported increased connectedness.
+As a result of their particpation in Step Up, 83% reported increased career-readiness, 88% of young adults reported increased confidence, and 82% reported increased connectedness.

 Member programs: Step Up is able to deliver a high level of social-emotional support, career preparation, and mentorship through its Network of highly engaged mentors.
-Step Up member programs help the organization recruit new community members who leverage their resources on behalf of Step Up girls.
+Step Up member programs help the organization recruit new community members who will leverage their resources on behalf of Step Up girls.
 Fueled with this additional people power, Step Up ensures all girls are on the pathway to achieve high school and post-secondary success and have the access to information, opportunities, and resources that will help them pursue and achieve their unique dreams of success.
-In 2022, more than 600 Step Up mentors representing a variety of industries and backgrounds brought a depth and diversity of experience and expertise to Step Up girls across the country.
+In 2023, more than 900 Step Up mentors representing a variety of industries and backgrounds brought a depth and diversity of experience and expertise to Step Up girls across the country.

 Who funds Step Up Womens Network (SUWN)